Payoff landscapes and the robustness of selfish optimization in iterated games: Discussion

 We prove analytically that when $Y$ follows a local hill-climbing procedure like projected gradient ascent (PGA), it always reaches the boundary of the hypercube; however, our numerical simulations show that the endpoint is often only locally optimal, with the true optimum lying elsewhere on the boundary.
 We find this to be the case even when $X$ uses a pcZD strategy in generalized IPDs that do not satisfy Chen and Zinger's constraints.
-When $X$ uses a general memory-one strategy (the class to which the control strategies in \citep{payoffcontrol} belong), suboptimal endpoints appear even in the usual IPD satisfying Chen and Zinger's conditions.
+When $X$ uses a general memory-one strategy (the class to which the control strategies described by \citet{payoffcontrol} belong), suboptimal endpoints appear even in the usual IPD satisfying Chen and Zinger's conditions.
 Furthermore, a significant number of initial strategies can lead to these suboptimal endpoints.
 The resulting payoffs to both players can, in some cases, be substantially lower than the maximal payoffs.
 These results show that the efficacy of $X$'s payoff control strategy in achieving its desired outcome is not entirely within $X$'s hands, but partly contingent on $Y$'s initial strategy and learning rule, even when $Y$ is selfishly rational.

 While our study focuses on player $X$ using a fixed strategy in a specified game, the implications extend to more general settings.
 In realistic scenarios, the players may not know which game best describes their interactions, or even whether the game is fixed over the course of their interactions.
-Their environment could be dynamic, as in ``stochastic games,'' with the parameters $\left(R,S,T,P\right)$ changing in response to their actions \citep{shapley:PNAS:1953,hilbe:Nature:2018}.
+Their environment could be dynamic and modeled by a stochastic game in which the payoff parameters $\left(R,S,T,P\right)$ change in response to the players' actions \citep{shapley:PNAS:1953,hilbe:Nature:2018}.
 Although we have not explicitly studied stochastic games here, it seems unlikely that a robustness result would hold in that setting either, at least beyond games involving quite restrictive assumptions.
+We also note that, although Chen and Zinger's result on the robustness of pcZD strategies in certain IPDs does not extend to general iterated games (even those with static payoff parameters) and strategies, there could indeed be some larger class of game-strategy combinations exhibiting robustness to selfish optimization (in the sense of long-run outcomes).
+We were not able to readily identify such a pattern.
+However, due to the ease in finding examples for which selfish optimization leads to multiple endpoints, we would hypothesize that any such class must be quite limited.